mmaslon/maslonlab.github.io/_posts/2022-08-18-Coding_Thursdayvol9.md

 background: /assets/theme/images/igv.png
 ---

 In this post, we will use R shiny application developed by Shao et al. (1), to annotate transcriptional units in the data.
-The code for this app is available at: ```https://github.com/shaorray/TU_filter```
+The code for this app is available at [TU_filter](https://github.com/shaorray/TU_filter)

 The app essentially performs the following steps:
 1) binning the genome into 200 bases bins,